kubeflow/community/community-membership.md

 - Have read the [contributor guide](https://www.kubeflow.org/docs/about/contributing/)
 - Sponsored by 2 Kubeflow members. **Note the following requirements for sponsors**:
   - Open an issue with [the membership template](https://github.com/kubeflow/internal-acls/blob/master/.github/ISSUE_TEMPLATE/join_org.md) against the
-    `kubeflow/internal-acls repo`
+    `kubeflow/internal-acls` repo
   - Ensure your sponsors are `@mentioned` on the issue
 - Open a pull request against the `kubeflow/internal-acls` repo
-  - Complete every item on the checklist, [preview the current version of the template][https://github.com/kubeflow/internal-acls/blob/master/.github/ISSUE_TEMPLATE/join_org.md]
+  - Complete every item on the checklist, [preview the current version of the template](https://github.com/kubeflow/internal-acls/blob/master/.github/ISSUE_TEMPLATE/join_org.md)
   - Make sure that the list of contributions included is representative of your work on the project
 - Have your sponsoring reviewers reply confirmation of sponsorship
-- Once your sponsors have responded, your request will be reviewed by the Kubeflow Steering Committee (KSC).
+- Once your sponsors have responded, your request will be reviewed by the Kubeflow Steering Committee.
 Any missing information will be requested
 - After your PR is merged, you will get an email (to your GitHub-associated email address) inviting you to the Kubeflow GitHub org.
 Follow the instructions to accept your membership
 - To confirm that the membership acceptance process has completed, you can search for your GitHub username at https://github.com/orgs/kubeflow/people